-Question for discussion: To what extent should the model governance framework extend to optional items available for a fee (i.e. Robust Data Set, API tool), considering that they must produce the same scenarios as the Basic Data Set?

 NAIC staff will have access to edit the Model Inventory File.
 Other model stakeholders will have Read access to the file.

 The Model Inventory File will be updated whenever there is a new model, whenever a model is retired, and any time there is a change in one or more of the model details shown above.